 - Dr Jeferson Gross, São Paulo State University (Brazil)

 - Dr Ana Paula Jacobus, São Paulo State University (Brazil)

 - Assoc.
 Prof. Patrick Martone, University of British Columbia (Canada)

-- Dr Phaik Eem Lim, University of Malaya (Malaysia)
+- Prof. Phaik Eem Lim, University of Malaya (Malaysia)

 - Prof. Siew Moi Phang, University of Malaya (Malaysia)